 Pelosi said the president is welcome to answer questions in writing or “he could come right before the committee and talk, speak all the truth that he wants if he wants.”

 “He has every opportunity to present his case,” she said.

 Trump responded in a pair of tweets attacking Pelosi, Democrats and the media.

-After long resisting calls from members of her caucus for impeachment, Pelosi announced the launch of a formal impeachment inquiry in September, predicated on accusations Trump pressured the Ukraine president to investigate former vice president Joe Biden and his son.
+After long resisting calls for impeachment from members of her caucus, Pelosi announced the launch of a formal impeachment inquiry in September, predicated on accusations that Trump had pressured Ukrainian President Volodymyr Zelensky to investigate former Vice President Joe Biden and his son.

-During special counsel Robert Mueller’s Russia investigation, Trump repeatedly said he was open to speaking with Mueller, but that his legal counsel prevented him from doing so.
+During Mueller’s Russia investigation, Trump repeatedly said that he was open to speaking with Mueller but that his legal counsel prevented him from doing so.